22 Key Differences Between Old Money and New Money Millionaires

 Old money influences the world through established connections.
 They sit on boards, fund institutions, and have a say in policy without making noise about it.
 Their power is quiet but undeniable.

 New money builds influence through visibility.
 They fund movements, invest in media, and shape culture.
 They don’t just want a seat at the table, they create new ones.
-One relies on legacy, the other on momentum.

-The Financial Divide Is Growing: Find Out Which Class You’re In
+Related: The Financial Divide Is Growing: Find Out Which Class You’re In

 Changing Dynamics and Blending of Wealth Types